Here's a fun question to ask yourself, family members (especially children) and people you cross paths with but don’t really know:

 Philippians 4: 8 (NIV)

 How did Jesus, the most important hero who ever lived, instruct us to live?
 He taught us to be a lighthouse in a dark world.
 To have compassion for the downtrodden, orphans and widows.
 To caste no stones unless we are without sin.
 And to love our enemies and pray for those who mistreat us.
-But, if you can’t do those things, point someone to the true beacon of light & hope: Jesus.
+But, if you can’t do those things, try pointing someone to the true beacon of light & hope: Jesus.
 It might change their life.
-And you can forever be a hero to that person.
+And you would forever be a hero to that person.

 Recommended reading: